 I have put together this complete guide of El Arcotete Parque Ecoturístico including how to get there, how much it costs, and what to expect!

 There are few ways to get to El Arcotete from San Cristobal and they are by taxi, Colectivo (public bus), and on foot.

-The easiest and most convenient way of getting to Arcotete from San Cristobal is by taxi.
+The easiest and most convenient way of getting here from San Cristobal is by taxi.
 It’s not the cheapest option but, in saying that, it’s not overly expensive.